MLIR

 The optional ordered_val attribute specifies how many loops are associated with the worksharing-loop construct.
 The value of zero refers to the ordered clause specified without parameter.

-The optional order attribute specifies which order the iterations of the associate loops are executed in.
+The optional order attribute specifies which order the iterations of the associated loops are executed in.
 Currently the only option for this attribute is “concurrent”.

 Interfaces: LoopWrapperInterface, ReductionClauseInterface